Skip to main content

 """

-result = client.documents.edit(
+result = client.edit.templates.fill(

 )

-if result.filled_pdf:
+if result.filled_document:

 output_filename = f"filled-form-{i+1}-{applicant['name'].replace(' ', '-')}.pdf"

-base64_content = result.filled_pdf.url.split(",")[1]
+base64_content = result.filled_document.url.split(",")[1]

 with open(output_filename, "wb") as f: